 I used a batch of my smoked chicken rub on that plump bird pictured above.
 After rinsing and trimming the bird it was seasoned with a few tablespoons of the dry rub mixture, taking special care to get it into the nooks and crannies around where the legs attach to the body.
 About one tablespoon was distributed evenly inside the body cavity.

 When I have the time, I brine whole chickens before seasoning and smoking.
 However, I was hungry and in a hurry so I skipped that step this time around.

 Next I used my stringless trussing technique on the legs - one cut with a knife and a little shoving is all it takes.
-Select one of the pictures below to view the larger-format in a gallery.
-The images tell the whole story of how this is done.
+Select one of the pictures below to view the larger format image.

 After trussing, the whole chicken went into my Masterbuilt digital electric smoker.
 Cooking temperature was then set to its maximum of 275˚ Fahrenheit.
 Three additions of applewood chips and three hours later, the thigh temperature reached 175 degrees.
 Perfectly done with great flavor imparted by the smoked chicken rub!